AndrewFrazer/Chores/README.md

 TODO:
 client:
- * Should be much more responsive!
  * calendar:
+  * should respond to set chore
-  * Shows months and years present in data
+  * show years present in data
-  * Especially needs to be responsive
-  * react to hover better
  * sections for buttons and data vis?
  * displays:
   * allow user to enter their own chores